-If you’re feeling some of the things above, or similar things, it doesn’t mean you’re always going to feel the same way!
+Importantly, if you’re feeling some of the things above, or similar things, it doesn’t mean you’re always going to feel the same way!

 Try not to make yourself feel bad for feeling bad!
 Feeling guilty that you’re not “happy” tends to make things feel worse.
 There’s a few tips below that may help these feelings, and you may find your own way to manage difficult emotions, but sometimes you might just feel rubbish.
 And that’s OK.
 It’s OK to not be OK.